 How to get a Part 107 drone license?

-The first step to getting a Part 107 drone license is to study up.
-There are many helpful resources to aid your studying found on Google and YouTube, as well as the official study guide from the FAA.
+The first step in becoming eligible to Fly under the Part 107 rule is to understand whether or not Part 107 applies to you.
+You can use this helpful User Identification Tool provided on the official FAA website.
+There are also many helpful resources to aid your studying found on Google and YouTube, as well as the Official Study Guide from the FAA.

 We highly recommend you study plenty before attempting the test because not everything on it will be common knowledge and will require knowledge on things like weather patterns, aeronautical terms, NOTAM Charts, and more.